INT: Alice Malcolm, in her house in Giffnock on Tuesday the 11th of March and you’re going to tell me your name, your age…

 INT: OK.
 So basically I’m going to ask you to just talk through your life story and I will prompt you if you stop.
 So start at the beginning; tell me about…Tell me about growing up, tell me about your family, your background, where it all started?

-AM: Well I was born in Vienna, my mother was Viennese, my father came from Istanbul, Turkey, and unfortunately my father died young and my beautiful mother was a very young widow.
+AM: Well I was born in Vienna, my mother was Viennese, my father came from Istanbul, Turkey, and unfortunately my father died young and my mother was a very young widow.
 And in those days young… woman didn’t work but my mother had to work.
-She was extremely talented, and so she had various jobs.
+She was extremely talented and very beautiful, and so she had various jobs.
 I went to the same school as where my mother went.
-In 1936 I was twelve and Hitler’s Nazi regime was reaching Germany.
+In 1936 I was twelve and Hitler’s Nazi regime was raging in Germany.
 Everybody in Austria was worried.
 Well my mother at that time was working in a political office, which was Social Democratic (it would be called here now) and she was called by her boss into the office with windows and doors closed and locked.

 Basically she was told that, although on the front their office was still democratic, they were already taken over by the Germans and he would have to dismiss her at once and if she did not leave Austria within the week, or yesterday if possible, both she and he would be dead meat.
 He declared that he would destroy all records of her having worked there because she was Jewish and he understood that she was a widow.
 I came home from school that day, not to home because I always went to the business which my grandmother ran, and my mother to my surprise was sitting there, telling my grandmother what I have just said.
 So…Mum took me, snow white in the face as she was then, by the hand to buy an international newspaper, I think it was The London Times, and from there we went [to see] an English teacher to whom she said, “Find me a job at once.